 - Lake water levels now continually fluctuate diurnally due to ocean tidal water levels that penetrate the Lake through a permanently open entrance (i.e. there are now two high and two low tides a day, at differing water levels).
 This is demonstrated in Figure 2-9 that shows Lake water levels now closely mimicking Sydney ocean tide records.
 Prior to entrance training, the Lake levels fluctuated in response to the prevailing entrance condition (shoaled or scoured), which in turn were driven by flood and drought cycles (MHL, 2013). - The hydraulic efficiency of the entrance tidal inlet has increased significantly in association with the increased tidal prism within the Lake (MHL, 2013).
-Therefore, hydraulic tidal flows have increased. - Manly Hydraulics Laboratory (MHL) (2013) found that since entrance training, the rate of tidal exchange is increasing at approximately 8mm/year, resulting in increased tidal scour (MHL, 2013) (see notes on morphology below); - Increased hydraulic flow is being concentrated within the secondary tidal channel, near to Bevans Island (MHL, 2013; see channel bathymetry based on OEH data, in Figure 2-7 and changes between 2016 and 2018 based on OEH data and adapted from Figure 4 in Wiecek et al., 2016, in Figure 2-8). - The permanently open entrance condition has reduced the risk of catchment flooding compared with the pre-training entrance condition that was frequently shoaled or closed (Baxter and Daly, 2010).
+Therefore, hydraulic tidal flows have increased. - Manly Hydraulics Laboratory (MHL) (2013) found that since entrance training, the rate of tidal exchange is increasing at approximately 8mm/year, resulting in increased tidal scour (MHL, 2013) (see notes on morphology below). - Increased hydraulic flow is being concentrated within the secondary tidal channel, near to Bevans Island (MHL, 2013) as can be seen in Figure 2-7 that shows the channel bathymetry (data sourced from DPIE - Coasts & Estuaries) and in Figure 2-8 that illustrates bathymetric changes between 2016 and 2018 (based on OEH data and adapted from Figure 4 in Wiecek et al., 2016). - The permanently open entrance condition has reduced the risk of catchment flooding compared with the pre-training entrance condition that was frequently shoaled or closed (Baxter and Daly, 2010).
 This is because flood waters can now directly exit the Lake to the ocean, rather than be sustained within the Lake by a shoaled or closed entrance.
 While catchment flooding has been reduced the risk of oceanic flooding has increased.